PacificBiosciences/IsoSeq/README.md

 gene amplification of 10kb transcripts can take a couple of hours.

 ### Which clustering algorithm is used?
-In contrast to its predecessors, *IsoSeq3* does not rely on NP-hard clique finding, but uses a hierarchical alignment strategy with `O(N*log(N))`.
+In contrast to its predecessors, *IsoSeq v3* does not rely on NP-hard clique finding, but uses a hierarchical alignment strategy with `O(N*log(N))`.
 Recent advances in rapid alignment of long reads make this this approach feasible.